PHOENIX DOMESTIC VIOLENCE DEFENSE LAWYER

 - Violation of Protection Order

-When you’re accused of certain crimes, such as physical abuse of a spouse or child, you may be presumed guilty, even when you’re innocent.
-Even for first offenses, if convicted, you may be looking at jail time.
+When you’re accused of certain crimes, such as spousal or child abuse, you may be presumed guilty even when you’re innocent.
+If you’re convicted for a first offense, you may be facing years behind bars and thousands of dollars in fines.

 What are Domestic Violence Charges in Arizona?

 There is no single, distinct crime or offense that describes domestic violence in Arizona.
-Instead, under Arizona’s Domestic Violence statute, certain crimes committed against any person with a close relationship to the defendant fall under a domestic violence offense.
-“Close relationships” doesn’t only entail current domestic partners, though.
-It could be anyone from a parent to a child, sibling, or even past lover.
+Instead, under Arizona law (ARS 13-3601) certain crimes committed against any person with a close relationship to the defendant are considered domestic violence offenses.
+“Close relationships” don’t only include people in a romantic or sexual relationship.
+Domestic violence could be caused by family members such as parents, siblings, a former spouse, a brother-in-law, a sister-in-law, a parent-in-law, etc.

-How Long Will Domestic Violence Allegations Stay on Your Record?
+How Long Will Domestic Violence Charges Stay on Your Record?

-If you are charged with domestic violence first offense, even as a misdemeanor, the conviction will appear on your criminal record forever.
-This record will be accessible to employers, agencies, and institutions and can affect your rights, as well.
-You may even be met with a restraining order from the alleged victim.
+A first domestic violence offense, even if it’s a misdemeanor, will appear on your criminal record forever.
+This record will be accessible to employers, agencies, and institutions and can affect your rights as well.
+A convict may even face a restraining order from alleged domestic violence victims.

-What Happens When Someone Files a False Police Report About Domestic Violence in Phoenix?
+What Happens When Someone Files a False Police Report About Domestic Violence in Phoenix, AZ?

 In any other situation, filing a false police report for a crime that didn’t actually occur would result in criminal charges.
 This is not the case when it comes to domestic abuse reports.
-This is because the courts want real victims to feel comfortable enough coming forward about their abuser instead of providing them with another reason to stay silent.
-This is done in good faith for the victim, but unfortunately, some people take advantage of it.
+This is because the courts want real victims to feel comfortable enough coming forward about their violent abuse instead of providing them with another reason to stay silent.
+This is done in good faith for the alleged victim, but unfortunately, some people take advantage of this good faith.

-If you were falsely accused of domestic violence, you need to get a criminal defense lawyer on your side as soon as possible.
+If you were falsely accused of domestic violence, you need to hire a Phoenix domestic violence attorney as soon as possible.
 Many people assume that if they didn’t actually commit the crime, the truth will come out and justice will inevitably work in their favor.
 This is rarely the case.
 People are convicted under false accusations all the time, especially when it comes to domestic abuse claims.

-If someone filed a false domestic violence police report against you, you need to fight it head on.
+If someone filed a false domestic violence police report against you, you need to fight it head-on.
 You need someone on your side that is going to do everything it takes to prove your innocence and protect your character and reputation.
-That is why it is crucial for those who have been falsely accused of abuse to seek legal representation immediately.
+That is why it is crucial for those who have been falsely accused of abuse to hire a Phoenix domestic violence lawyer at Ybarra Maldonado & Alagha Law Group.

 Domestic Violence Related Disorderly Conduct in Arizona